-In the Currently Locked Out Users section, you can view the currently locked out users, and add, delete or edit an entry.
+In the Currently Locked Out Users section, you can view the currently locked out users, and add user and set the Locked Out Duration, delete or edit an entry.

 Туре Displays locked out type.
 Username Displays the username of a locked out user.
 IP Displays the IP address of a locked out user.
-Remaining Time Displays the remaining effective time of a locked out entry.

-- Before SSL VPN configuration, please go to Preferences > VPN IP Pool > VPN IP Pool to set a virtual IP pool for SSL VPN server. - The SSL VPN will take effect after the configuration is completed.
+Remaining Time Displays the remaining effective time of a locked out entry. virtua re SSL VPN configuration, please go to Preferences &gt; VPN IP Pool &gt; VPN IP Pool to set a al IP pool for SSL VPN server.
+SSL VPN will take effect after the configuration is completed.